ThomasMBury/charlie-bury-website/content/en/scripts/late_diagnosis.md

 description: "A comedy-drama TV series written by Charlie Bury."
 tags: [TV]
 title: "Late Diagnosis"
-summary: "A comedy-drama series about an autistic man finding love."
+summary: "A comedy-drama TV series about an autistic man finding love."
 ---

 > *When a young man in London is late diagnosed as autistic, his search for deeper relationships in life forces him to confront identity, love, and self-acceptance.*